-1) an appreciation of the historical difficulties in reconstructing the life of Jesus;
+- Demonstrate an appreciation of the historical difficulties in reconstructing the life of Jesus.

-3) an awareness of the relative values of canonical and non-canonical texts;
+- Show an awareness of the relative values of canonical and non-canonical texts for historical reconstruction.

-5) an appreciation of the way in which scholars' own social, political and cultural contexts have shaped their interpretation of Jesus over the last century;
+- Show a sound understanding of the contributions of modern scholars in this area, and an appreciation of the way in which scholars' own social, political and cultural contexts have shaped their interpretation of Jesus over the last century.

 |Graduate Attributes and Skills